 - not claimed as a dependent on another person's tax return.

-An HSA qualified high deductible health plan must have a minimum deductible of $1,200 for single (self-only) coverage and $2,400 for family coverage (2012).
-Out-of-pocket expenses must be limited to $6,050 for single coverage and $12,100 for family coverage (2012).
-The plan may provide first dollar coverage for preventive health.
+A qualified high deductible health plan must have a minimum deductible of $1,300 for single (self-only) coverage and $2,600 for family coverage (2015).
+Out-of-pocket expenses must be limited to $6,550 for single coverage and $13,100 for family coverage (2016).
+The plan may provide first-dollar coverage for preventive health services.

 TAX STATUS ON CONTRIBUTIONS:

-Amounts contributed to an HSA, interest earned on the account and amounts used to pay eligible expenses are not taxed.
-Interest and any capital gains on investments accumulate tax deferred until age 65.
+Amounts contributed to an HSA, interest earned on the account, and amounts used to pay eligible expenses are not taxed.
+Interest and any capital gains on investments accumulate on a tax-deferred basis until age 65.
 However, amounts used to pay non-eligible expenses are taxed and may result in additional penalties.

 ELIGIBLE HEALTH CARE EXPENSES:

 An HSA may be used to pay for the diagnosis, cure, mitigation, treatment, or prevention of disease; prescription and over-the-counter drugs; qualified long-term care services and insurance costs; COBRA coverage; qualified health insurance costs for retirees; and more.
 Effective January 1, 2011, Section 9003 of the Affordable Care Act allows reimbursement of over-the-counter medicines or drugs only if they are purchased with a prescription.
 This does not apply to the purchase of insulin, even if it is purchased without a prescription.
 In accordance with the Affordable Care Act, only prescribed medicines or drugs and insulin will be considered qualifying medical expenses.